Ezecc/MAPDN-PHYSICS/README.md

    ```bash
    conda env create -f environment_win.yml
    ```
+4. If you'd like to use GPU accelerated PyTorch, you need to manually install PyTorch with the appropriate version of CUDA, e.g.,
+    ```bash
+    pip install torch==2.9.0+cu128 --index-url https://download.pytorch.org/whl/cu128
+    ```
-4. Activate the installed virtual environment using the following command.
+5. Activate the installed virtual environment using the following command.
     ```bash
     conda activate mapdn
     ```